Skip to main content

 Start with the basics, but be specific:

-• Industry verticals: not just “tech” but SaaS companies in the HR or logistics space
+• Industry verticals: not just “tech” but SaaS companies in HR or logistics

-• Company size: headcount ranges and revenue brackets that align with your deal size
+• Company size: headcount ranges and revenue brackets that fit your deal size

 • Geography: regional constraints, language preferences, regulatory environment